 Washington Zinc and Lead Company, Prospectus, 1918, (R0050)

 This is the prospectus of a Washington County firm chartered in 1917 to develop the zinc and lead mines at Irondale, Missouri.
 The company had general offices at Desloge.

 Welch, Austin H., Papers, 1908-1927, (R0824)

 These are business papers of Austin H. Welch of St. Louis, Missouri, regarding investments in Missouri and Arkansas lands through the Dorsey Corporation of Moline, Illinois.
 Among the papers are reports on a coal property near Bourbon in Crawford County, Missouri, and agricultural land near Texarkana in Miller County, Arkansas.

-Negative photostats of letters from Wibaux, who immigrated from France to Montana in 1881, to his brother Joseph.
-Includes business letters and contract re.
-His cattle ranch and gold mine, newspaper articles, photographs and Joseph's notes.
+The papers contain negative Photostats of letters from Wibaux, who emigrated from France to Montana in 1881, to his brother Joseph.
+The Papers include business letters and a contract regarding his cattle ranch and gold mine, newspaper articles, photographs and Joseph's notes.
 English translation follows each item.

 Williams, E. L., Mining Lease, 1912, (R0741)

 This is a mining lease between E. L. Williams, the lessee, and Harriet E. Etheridge, the lessor, for property in Carthage, Jasper County, Missouri.
 The ten-year lease stipulated a 10% royalty on the value of lead and zinc mined from the site.